mathisgerdes/bijx/README.md

 # Bijections & normalizing flows with JAX/NNX

-This library provides flexible tools for building normalizing flows and conducting research, with a focus on applications in physics.
-It is built to offer powerful, reusable building blocks rather than a simplified interface for common use cases.
+This library provides flexible tools for building normalizing flows and bijections with tractable change of densities, focusing on research and applications in physics.
+It aims to provide reusable building blocks rather than a simplified interface for common use cases.

 The library is built around two fundamental mathematical objects:

 - **Bijections**: Invertible transformations that track their effect on probability densities.
 - **Distributions**: Probability distributions with methods for sampling and density evaluation.

-## Distinct Features
+## Key Features

-Besides specific design choices and approaches taken that differ from other libraries, it contains and caters to applications in physics especially lattice field theory.
-As such, it includes:
+Core design goals:
+- **Modular Building Blocks**: Composable components rather than monolithic frameworks
+- **Research-Focused**: Prioritizes flexibility and expressiveness over convenience
+- **Flax NNX Integration**: Modern state management for neural network components

+Physics & advanced methods:
-- **Continuous Normalizing Flows**: CNFs are a core architectural primitive.
-The library provides flexible wrappers (`ContFlowDiffrax`, `ContFlowRK4`) to turn any custom, differentiable vector field into a bijection, easing prototyping of novel flow architectures.
+- **Continuous Normalizing Flows**: CNFs as core primitive with flexible ODE solver backends

-- **Differentiable Lie Group Operations**: The `bijx.lie` module provides tools for automatic differentiation on Lie group manifolds (e.g., SU(N)) e.g. for applications in gauge theory.
+- **Matrix Lie Group Operations**: Automatic differentiation on matrix groups

-- **Structure-Preserving ODE Solvers**: To build robust continuous flows on manifolds, `bijx` includes a differentiable implementation of Crouch-Grossmann integrators (`bijx.cg`) on matrix Lie groups.
-These specialized ODE solvers are designed to preserve the geometric structure of the manifold, keeping solutions on the group.

-- **Symmetry-Preserving Architectures**: The library provides examples of bijections that are designed to respect the symmetries of the underlying problem.
-The `ConvCNF` bijection, for instance, uses symmetric convolutions to build a flow that is equivariant to the symmetries of a lattice.

-- **Fourier-Space Operations**: The `bijx.fourier` module provides tools for performing operations in Fourier space, e.g. for applications in lattice field theory, including decomposition into an independent set of real degrees of freedom.
+- **Structure-Preserving Integration**: Crouch-Grossmann solvers for ODEs on matrix groups
+- **Symmetry-Aware Architectures**: Equivariant layers and transformations (e.g., lattice-symmetric CNFs)
+- **Fourier-Space Operations**: Tools for momentum space transformations and complex field decomposition

 ## Quickstart